namiml/nami-apple/README.md

 It is recommended that you move the Nami setup code to its own method if you start adding other configuration calls (we'll cover these other possible calls later).
 Also if you have existing code in the `didFinishLaunchingWithOptions` method, please call the Nami configure method as soon as possible to help the system initialize quickly and be ready for purchases.

-### 2. Switch to NamiApplication
+### b) Switch to NamiApplication

 The Nami SDK provides a NamiApplication class, a subclass of UIApplicationMain.

 NamiApplication allows Nami to do two things automatically:

-1. Track metrics about key button and control interactions that relate to your paid features
+1. Track metrics about app interactions that relate to your paid features
-2. Monitor StoreKit callbacks, which are used for paywall analytics and billing
+2. Monitor StoreKit callbacks, which are used for analytics and billing

-### 3. Comment Out UIApplicationMain
+### c) Comment Out UIApplicationMain

 As Nami provides a custom UIApplication class, we'll need to disable the default UIApplicationMain code that is normally generated for you.